pmean/build-website/text/20/student-projects.md

 ---
-title: "Blog post: Data collection in a research methods class"
+title: "Data collection in a research methods class"
 author: "Steve Simon"
 source: "New"
 date: "2020-02-04"